CommonMindConsortium/RAPiD-nf/tutorial.md

 September 7, 2020

-Start by download RAPID to a local directory from [https://github.com/genomely/RAPiD-nf](https://github.com/genomely/RAPiD-nf)
+Start by download RAPID to a local directory from [https://github.com/CommonMindConsortium/RAPiD-nf](https://github.com/CommonMindConsortium/RAPiD-nf).

+Paths here refer to Mount Sinai's Minerva HPC system, but should be changed for a different system.
+The reference genome (GRCh38) and transcripome (Gencode.v30) used here are specified by `--genome GRCh38.Gencode.v30`.
+Note that the `config/chimera.config` specifies the locations of annotations files on the local system.

+#### Set up variables and paths

 ```bash
 # load NextFlow